catid/voron/picam_mount/readme.md

 ## Assembly:

-Install heatset inserts into the larger holes in the 2020Mount (2x) and PCBHolder (1x).
+Install heatset inserts into the two holes in the 2020Mount.

 Install the two HDMI adapters into their mounts with their tiny bolts.